 Twenty-odd miles east and slightly south of Mobridge, US-83 passes through diminutive Selby (pop.
-642), the kind of sleepy, middle American hamlet with grain elevators and water towers, populated with children riding bikes home at dusk and teenagers rumbling down Main Street in their muscle cars.
-Downtown Selby has an old “opera house” theater, and the comfortable, inviting Berens Bar, Hotel & Cafe (3422 Main St., 605/649-7621).
-Berens serves home-cooked meals downstairs in a humble, friendly setting that will make you want to linger as long as you can—overnight, even.
-It’s very welcoming after a long day on the road.
+642), a sleepy middle-American hamlet with grain farming and water towers, populated with children riding bikes home at dusk, families enjoying ice cream cones at Mr. Bob’s Drive-Inn, and teenagers rumbling down Main Street in their muscle cars.